praneelrathore/dgraph-ansible-zero/README.md

 # dgraph-ansible

-Ansible playbook for using dgraph with docker
+Ansible playbook for using dgraph with docker.